 What’s behind the bait-and-switch airfares?

-Airlines and agencies have long denied that they leverage customer data to display an initial low fare then switch it out with a higher price once they know you’re interested in buying a ticket.
+Airlines and agencies have long denied that they leverage customer data to display an initial low fare and then switch it out with a higher price once they know you’re interested in buying a ticket.
 It’s difficult to prove or disprove.
 It would probably take a lawsuit, a government investigation and an IT audit to determine whether the phenomenon is intentional.

 “It’s an unfair practice,” says Amena Tareen, an occupational therapist from Marietta, Ga., who says the fare increase has happened to her “many times.”